tuanle96/earnorm/earnorm/events/README.md

 ### Publishing Events from Models

-Each model instance has access to `event_bus` for publishing events:
+Each model instance has access to event publishing through `self.env.event`:

 ```python
 from earnorm.base import BaseModel